Natural Remedies for Common Rose Concerns

 Aphids, Mites, Scale & Whiteflies

 - Orange Oil Cleaner – Dilute 1 teaspoon per gallon of water.
-Use as needed by spraying on leaves.
-Good coverage is important: Wet leaf surfaces to the point of drip.
+Use as needed by spraying on leaves thoroughly.
+Wet leaf surfaces until the cleaner drips off of them.

-- Bring in Ladybugs – To keep aphids in check, release ladybugs on the affected plant.
+- Ladybugs – To keep aphids in check, release ladybugs on the affected plant.
 They will stay as long as there is shelter and host bugs to feed on.

-- Blast with Water – Aphids may also be dislodged by a strong jet of water.
+- Blast with Water – Insects may also be dislodged by a strong jetstream of water.

 Slugs & Snails

-- Beer – Pour an inch of beer into the bottom of an empty tuna or cat food can.
+- Beer – Pour an inch of beer into the bottom of a shallow can or dish.
 Set it in the garden.
-Slugs and snails, attracted to the yeast in beer, crawl in and drown.
+Slugs and snails, attracted to the yeast in the beer, crawl in and drown.